Gleyber Torres Player Props: Yankees vs. Athletics

 Gleyber Torres At The Plate

-- Torres is batting .242 with six doubles, a triple, four home runs and 18 walks.
+- Torres is hitting .256 with seven doubles, a triple, six home runs and 18 walks.

-- Torres has picked up a hit in 22 of 34 games this year, with multiple hits six times.
+- Torres is batting .348 with two homers during his last outings and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.